-Prospective students are encouraged to make an appointment with the Director of the Office of Graduate and Continuing Studies to discuss questions about the Continuing Education Program.
-Students who are reentering college may find it useful to have a review and evaluation of their previous course work.
-This may be done as part of the preregistration interview process prior to each semester.
+Prospective students are encouraged to make an appointment with the Registrar to discuss questions about the Continuing Education Program.
+Students who are re-entering college may find it useful to have a review and evaluation of their previous course work.
+This may also be done as part of the preregistration interview process prior to each semester.